anton-isaykin/pm2-webhook/README.md

 [PM2](https://github.com/Unitech/pm2) module to process webhooks and update your project realtime.
 Supports multiple ports and pathes, pre-hook and post-hook features, comparing branches, different types of updating.

-This module is advanced version of [pm2-webhook](https://github.com/oowl/pm2-webhook) created by [Anton Isaykin](https://github.com/oowl) (The most important conceptual features have been rewritten).
+This module is advanced version of [pm2-webhook](https://github.com/oowl/pm2-webhook) created by [Anton Isaykin](https://github.com/oowl) (The most important conceptual features have been rewritten.
+A lot of features have been added).

 ## Installation